High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 How Much Does High-Risk Car Insurance Cost?

 High-risk drivers pay dramatically more than standard policyholders — often 2 to 3 times the national average.
-As of 2026, the national average full-coverage premium sits around $2,356 per year for clean-record drivers.
-High-risk profiles face annual bills far above that, with costs climbing sharply in the second half of 2025 as insurers applied more targeted surcharges.
+As of 2026, the national average full-coverage premium sits in the range of $2,158–$2,678 per year for clean-record drivers, depending on the source.
+High-risk profiles face annual bills far above that, with targeted surcharges driven by increasingly precise AI-powered risk segmentation widening the gap between standard and high-risk rates.

 Rate Increases by Risk Factor